Mporuben/matthewporuben.com/src/content/blog/articles/docker-development-repo.md

 work on.
 So If I'm working on the FE app I will pull docker images for the whole infrastructure and then pull actual code for my
 FE application and mount FE code from my host machine into a docker container.

 I've created a functional showcase.
-You can find it [here](https://github.com/Mporuben/dev-repo).
+You can take a look on [github example repository](https://github.com/Mporuben/dev-repo).
 In this approach, we can run the whole infrastructure with very little afford and actually clone only code that we are working on.